SEBR-0116/u2_regex/README.md

 ## 7. Going Forward

-We've had fun learning about the core features regular expressions.

-Check out the Further Study and the Additional Practice Exercises sections if you wish to learn more.

 You will surely cross paths with regular expressions during your career as a developer.
 And when you do, as usual, Google and documentation will be your friend.